tdwg/bdq/tg2/_review/docs/guide/users/index.md

 ## 3 Context for Quality, Uses and Purposes (non-normative)

-Data do not have quality in the abstract, they only have quality with respect to some use (BDQ Core Use Case).
-The Fitness for Use Framework (see [Fitness For Use Framework Ontology Guide](../bdqffdq/index.md)) used in BDQ Core describes uses for data as Use Cases, and expects that Tests are run in suites that form policy for data quality with respect to Use Cases.
+Data do not have quality in the abstract, they only have quality with respect to some use (BDQ Use Case).
+The Fitness for Use Framework (see [Fitness For Use Framework Ontology Guide](../bdqffdq/index.md)) used in the BDQ standard describes uses for data as Use Cases, and expects that Tests are run in suites that form policy for data quality with respect to Use Cases.
 That is, sets of Tests are expected to be run together in order to assess quality of data for some specified use, and both Tests and reports of results from Tests should be understood within the context of that use for the data.

 Tests for data quality may serve two purposes, Quality Control and Quality Assurance.
 In Quality Control, Tests are used to find data that lack fitness for particular uses and the results are used to improve the quality of the data.
 In Quality Assurance, data are filtered so that only data that are fit for some use are used for that purpose.

 The Fitness for use Framework (Veiga 2016, Veiga et al., 2017) provides a formal means for filtering records for [Quality Assurance](../../bdqffdq/index.md#5-Fitness-For-Use-Framework-Summary-of-Mathematical-Formalization-normative) (involving only Measures), but informally, data may be thought as being fit for some use if all Validation Tests comprising that Use Case have a Response.result="COMPLIANT", and all non-numeric Measure Tests comprising that Use Case have a Response.result="COMPLETE".
-The BDQ Core Tests include a set of MultiRecord Measures who's purpose is to enable formal filtering (Quality Assurance) and reporting (for Quality Control) under the [Fitness for Use Ontology](../../bdqffdq/index.md).
+The BDQ Tests include a set of MultiRecord Measures who's purpose is to enable formal filtering (Quality Assurance) and reporting (for Quality Control) under the [Fitness for Use Ontology](../../bdqffdq/index.md).

 The Framework provides a formal statement of [Quality Control](../../bdqffdq/index.md#5-Fitness-For-Use-Framework-Summary-of-Mathematical-Formalization-normative), but the application of Quality Control 'in the wild' is more nuanced; more complex than simple filtering under Quality Assurance.
 The context of Quality Control may affect how Tests and their results are applied to data, information systems and processes.